 It’s probably becoming obvious that the New York Explorer Pass can save you some serious cash.
 Still, you have to be strategic about the attractions you choose.

 The best value for your money comes when you use the pass on the most expensive attractions.
 The Hop-on Hop-off Bus Tour costs $60 on its own, so that might be a great attraction to choose.
-Add the Empire State Building, the 9/11 Tribute Museum and Tour, and a Food on Foot Tour, and that $119 4-attraction pass saves you $62 per person.
-That’s over 34% off the listed retail price!
+Add the Empire State Building, the 9/11 Memorial Guided Tour, and a Food on Foot Tour, and that 4-attraction pass saves you $58 per person.
+That’s over 32% off the listed retail price!

 Pretty good, right?